AguaClara/sensor_dev/2018_fall/Sensor Development Fall 2018.md

 The Sensor Development team aims to create sensors that monitor and report water quality.
 These sensors can be used in many different steps of the water treatment process.
 Specifically, these sensors can be used to measure the efficiency of the treatment process and help catch problems if they arise.
 Originally, in Spring 2017, the Sensor Development subteam worked on developing a gas measurement sensor that would help subteams such as the Anaerobic Fluidized Bed (AFB) Reactor and Upflow Anaerobic Sludge Blanket (UASB) wastewater subteams with their research.

+[EM: "Sensors can be used to measure efficiency of different treatment processes..." is vague.
+Consider elaborating.]

 The following semester, the subteam worked on a fluidized bed solids concentration sensor in order to measure the clay particle concentration in the high rate sedimentation portion of the water treatment process.
 Over the course of the Fall 2017 and Spring 2018 semesters, the subteam has concentrated on redefining the fluidized bed solids concentration sensor and building a submersible solids concentration sensor to measure turbidity.

 In the Fall 2018 semester, the team hopes to redesign the in-lab fluidized bed solids detector and make it more user-friendly by creating a user interface.
 The subteam is also currently developing a design for the finalized in-lab fluidized bed solids detector using 3D printing and embedded circuitry that will make the sensor both easier and safer to use.
 The goal of this sensor to provide the HRS team with a fast method of testing the concentration of clay particles within their testing parameters.
 In addition, the subteam is looking into submersibility design options for the turbidity sensor.
 The goal of the subteam is to finish prototyping the MIA and the MAPE turbidity sensors, which are two design ideas the subteam developed for the submersible sensor the previous semester.
 The ultimate goal for this sensor is mainly to provide the treatment plant operators with a way to determine the height of the sludge blanket in a way that is both cost-efficient and easy to use.
 This is especially necessary because it is currently impossible for the plant operators to have a real-time measurement of what occurs within the flocc hopper.
 This could help determine when the sludge blanket levels are rising.
 The sensors should help provide insight and information as to what is happening in the plants.

+[EM: What is MIA?
+MAPE?
+(I see that it is defined below, but make sure to state the whole name the first time the abbreviation is used.]

 ## Previous Work